mongodb/docs/source/includes/api/list-tables/apiKey-org-get-access-list-response.rst

    * - ``created``
      - date
-     - Date this IP address was added to the whitelist.
+     - Date this IP address was added to the access list.

    * - ``ipAddress``
      - string
-     - Whitelisted IP address.
+     - IP address in the access list.

    * - ``lastUsed``
      - date
      - Date of the most recent request that originated from this IP address.
-This field only appears if at least one request has originated from this IP address, and is only updated when a whitelisted resource is accessed.
+This field only appears if at least one request has originated from this IP address, and is only updated when a resource is retrieved from the access list.

    * - ``lastUsedAddress``
      - string